Ryeshot/voidform-optimizer/public/README.md

 ### Fixed
  * An issue causing pandemic channel ticks to not occur
- * An issue causing pending changes text to disappear when setting opposite setting
+ * An issue causing pending changes text to disappear when updating opposite setting
  * An issue causing Mind Blast's cooldown reduction in Voidform to be greater than expect

 ## 0.7.2 - 2020-06-27